mfem/web/src/meshing.md

 # Meshing

-This page provides a brief description of MFEM's mesh formats and meshing mini applications and related tools.
+This page provides a brief description of MFEM's mesh formats, meshing mini applications, and related tools.

 ## Mesh formats